 - Of the failures on your list, which ones can you overcome and compensate for in the future?

-- Now, finish by listing your recent successes whether it’s going to work or publishing a book.
+- Now, finish by listing your recent successes, whether it’s going to work or publishing a book.
 How do you feel about these successes?
 Why were you successful?
-For example, did you have a certain system in place that made leaving for work easier?
+For example, did you have a specific system in place that made leaving for work easier?